-FAST Act - On December 4, 2015, President Obama signed into law the Fixing America's Surface Transportation Act, which authorizes the federal surface transportation programs for highways, highway safety, transit and rail for the five-year period from 2016 through 2020.
+FAST Act - On December 4, 2015, Congress enacted the five-year Fixing America's Surface Transportation Act, which authorizes federal surface transportation funding for highways, highway safety, transit freight port and rail.
+In the 116th Congress, the FAST Act was extended by the Continuing Appropriations Act, 2021 and other Extensions Act (P.L.
+116-159) for an additional year until September 30, 2021.